karlch/vimiv-qt/docs/documentation/metadata.rst

 Vimiv provides full flexibility to users in terms of what metadata backend to use.
 Each backend comes with their advantages and disadvantages, and each user has different requirements, as well as different package support.
-Therefore, Vimiv provides metadata backends as independent plugins, that can be loaded as one desires.
-In addition, users have the ability to extend Vimiv's metadata capabilities using :ref:`custom plugins<Plugins>`, as described in :ref:`a later section<create_own_plugins>`.
+Therefore, vimiv provides metadata backends as independent plugins, that can be loaded as one desires.
+In addition, users have the ability to extend vimiv's metadata capabilities using :ref:`custom plugins<Plugins>`, as described in :ref:`a later section<create_own_plugins>`.